 - Michigan Legal Forms-Uniform Commercial Code (Lawyers Cooperative Publishing, 1995)

-- He will publish the fourth book in late 2018 entitled, Law of the Automotive and Manufacturing Supply Chain: A Handbook for Success
+- He will publish the fourth book in 2022 entitled, Law of the Automotive and Manufacturing Supply Chain: A Handbook for Success

 John has also published numerous articles on UCC issues and commercial litigation: